-The Farmington Museum and our visitor center are now open to the public noon to 5 pm on Sunday and 10 am to 5 pm Monday, Thursday, Friday, and Saturday (closed Tuesday and Wednesday).
-The FCVB team is available to assist you Monday - Friday 8 am to 5 pm, simply contact us by calling (505) 326-7602 or (800) 448-1240.
-If you are a Farmington business that has adjusted services or is offering special hours of operation please let us know so that we can help you get the word out!
+While our Visitor Center is closed to the public at this time, the FCVB is working to assist visitors and locals.
+To reach us contact our staff via email.
+If you are a Farmington business that has adjusted services or are offering special hours of operation please let us know so that we can help you get the word out.
 The FCVB will continue to share information about helpful resources, as it becomes available.
 The City of Farmington COVID-19 page will serve as the official local resource for COVID-19 information.

 The Governor's Office has identified universal COVID-Safe Practices, CSPs, for all businesses to adhere to, but there are sector-specific CSPs that tourism businesses must also follow in order to comply with the public health order and offer service to guests in a safe and responsible manner.
-CSPs for each sector open at this time, are listed in the NM COVID-19 Safe Practices for Individuals and Employers.
+CSPs for each sector open at this time, are listed in the NM COVID-19 Safe Practices for Individuals and Employers (updated November 2020).

 Additional Health & Safety Resources for Businesses

 FDA Best Practices for Businesses During COVID - 19

 Cleaning and Disinfecting Guidelines Food Service

 USTA Industry Guidance for Promoting the Health and Safety of Travelers

 The New Mexico Safe Promise